All Episodes

 But let's face it, they were forced to cooperate.

-The political victory and a report of the military victory, military success, and the report of it as delivered by General Petraeus, pour all kind of cold water on a Democrats, mounting their get out of dodge movement.
+The political victory and the report of the military success and the report of it as delivered by General Petraeus pour all kind of cold water on a Democrats mounting their get out of Dodge movement.

 And it led to what?

-Dingy Harry slinking up to New York to meet with the anti-war movement in private under the cover of darkness.
+Dingy Harry slinking up to New York to meet with the anti-war movement in private under the cover of darkness and beg them not to hold him and Pelosi accountable.

 So I would say a military victory or military success in Iraq has certainly had a profound political impact here in the United States.